 Use your list of payees

-Yesterday we talked about creating a list of all of the bills that you need to pay, with a note on how you will receive each bill, and the bill’s due date.
+In the first post in this suggested creating a list of all of the bills that you need to pay, with a note on how you will receive each bill, and the bill's due date.
 Here is an example of what my list looks like:

 Locate the unpaid bills

-Using your list, you’ll need to locate each bill that is due.
-If you are receiving your e-bills via e-mail (as I am), I suggest that you add a folder (sometime called a mailbox) in your email account that you label “Unpaid Bills”.
+Using your list, you'll need to locate each bill that is due.
+If you are receiving your e-bills via e-mail (as I am), I suggest that you add a folder in your email account that you label “Unpaid Bills”.
 When you receive a new bill via email, drag and drop it into that folder.
-This will clean up your in-box and will give you just one destination to go to when you need to find all of your unpaid e-bills.
-For the bills that you are still receiving via US Mail, I suggest keeping a folder in your kitchen command center to store all of your unpaid paper bills.
+This will clean up your inbox and will give you just one destination to go to when you need to find all of your unpaid e-bills.

 Pay the bills

 Now log in to your online banking bill paying site- and pay those bills!
-Or if you are taking the low-tech route… write the checks, stamp the envelopes, and put them in the mailbox.
+Or if you are taking the low-tech route- write the checks, stamp the envelopes, and put them in the mailbox.

 Add the transactions to your check register

-Yesterday I discussed both software (such as Quicken) and online systems (such as Mint) that can be used to track where your money goes.
-However, these systems are only as good as the information that is posted to them.
-So if you are using Mint, and you execute an online bill pay from your bank to pay your utility bill, but set the payment date to be next week, Mint is not going to see that transaction until the payment is made.
 The same goes for any paper checks that you write, Mint is not going to “see” them until they are cashed by the receiver and presented to your bank.
 For that reason, I recommend that you still plan to keep some kind of a check register to keep track of every transaction that you have executed against your bank account, and that you can reconcile a bank statement against.

 I have built a simple spreadsheet in Excel where I can quickly enter all of my information.
 I can also indicate if a transaction has appeared on a bank statement, and when I do, the amount no longer appears in my “not cleared” column.
 This makes it extremely simple to check off transactions from my statement and then balance my account.

 Of course, you could still use the old-fashioned paper check register that comes in the box along with the paper checks that your bank sends to you.
-The choice is yours…

 Clear up the bill clutter

-When you are finished paying the bills, delete any e-bills (there is really no need to save them, if you ever wanted to see the information again, you should be able to find it online from the payee’s website).
-If it is a paper bill, I recommend using a file to hold just the current month’s paid bills, and each month after you pay the new bill- shred the old one.
+When you are finished paying the bills, delete any e-bills (there is really no need to save them, if you ever wanted to see the information again, you should be able to find it online from the payee's website).

-Monthly: Review your credit card transactions for accuracy
+Monthly Bill Paying Process: Review your credit card transactions for accuracy

 Please don’t just pay your credit card bills without checking the detailed transactions!
 There have been many instances when I have located accidental double billings by a store, or a realized refund that I was due that wasn’t processed properly.
 Your best chance of having your credit card company assist you in a dispute is by recognizing the error as soon as possible.

 There are several ways to access and review your credit card statements.
 I love using Mint for this.
 I have added my credit card accounts to my Mint profile, and I can log in at any time and see the transactions as they are booked to my account.
-Mint also assigns a category to each transaction which I can update if desired, and this will help me enormously when I track my monthly spending against my budget (something we will discuss in Part 3 of this series tomorrow).

-You can also access your credit card statements online via your credit card company’s site.
-You can review the transaction right there on the web, or you can download your statements into a .pdf file to print them, or you import them as a .csv file so that you can sort them, add subtotals-whatever you’d like.
+You can also access your credit card statements online via your credit card company's site.
+You can review the transactions right there on the web, or you can download your statements into a .pdf file to print them, or you import them as a .csv file so that you can sort them, add subtotals-whatever you'd like.

-Or you can receive your credit card statements in the mail… the low-tech old fashioned way.
-But for goodness sakes…. no matter how you access them- be sure to review them!
+Or you can receive your credit card statements in the mail- the low-tech old fashioned way.
+But for goodness sakes- no matter how you access them- be sure to review them!

 Monthly: Download bank statements and reconcile them against your check register

-Make sure that your checking account balances each month against the statement prepared by the bank.
 The surest way to get yourself into financial trouble is to forget to record something in your check register, and then you then spend that $ again- causing a check to bounce.
 This leads to bank fees on both ends of the transaction- your bank will likely charge you for the bounced check, and the person you wrote the check to will also likely pass along a returned check fee.
-AND you’ll still owe the payee the original amount!
-Double checking your check register against the bank statement each month will help to ensure that this never happens to you!
+AND you'll still owe the payee the original amount!

-Monthly: Review savings and investments
+Monthly Bill Paying Process: Review savings and investments

-I highly recommend using the free online tool Mint to track all of your savings and investment accounts (yes, I know that this is starting to sound like a paid commercial- but I swear that I am just a satisfies customer who is sharing her favorite tips!).
-You can securely link up your 401K accounts, your savings accounts, your kids’ college savings accounts including any 529 plans, and any other investment accounts that you have.
-On the Overview page you will be able to see the sum total of all of your savings accounts, and on the Investments page you will be able to see all of the detailed investments for each account- cash, stocks, bonds, and so on.
+I highly recommend using the free online tool Mint to track all of your savings and investment accounts (yes, I know that this is starting to sound like a paid commercial- but I swear that I am just a satisfied customer who is sharing her favorite tips!).

 Monthly: Review your actual spending against your budget